yhuang2-1008/Weekly_Exercise_3/JenniferHuang_03_exercises.md

   labs(title = "Bike rental peak time grouped by client on each day of the week",
        x = "Time of day (24hr time)", y = "",
-       fill = "Client type")
+       fill = "Client type")+
+  theme(axis.text.y = element_blank())
 ```

 ![](JenniferHuang_03_exercises_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

 * The first set of graph from question 11 better compares the distribution between casual and registered bikers.
 * The graphs from this question, on the other hand, clearly compare the different times that bikers rent out a bike but does not provide clear comparison of the rental distribution.
 It's a little misleading to have the Casual rental proportion to appear larger than that of the Registered rental proportion.

+  $~$

   13. In this graph, go back to using the regular density plot (without `position = position_stack()`).
 Add a new variable to the dataset called `weekend` which will be "weekend" if the day is Saturday or Sunday and  "weekday" otherwise (HINT: use the `ifelse()` function and the `wday()` function from `lubridate`).
 Then, update the graph from the previous problem by faceting on the new `weekend` variable.